KIPP Through College

 On-going peer support of their Ujima Scholars cohort as they work toward college and career goals

-KIPP is thrilled to help these talented young people receive the training and support needed to gain admittance into a well-matched college that will further their career goals.
-Individuals and corporations interested in learning more and partnering with KIPP Through College should contact Maya Zeigler, firstname.lastname@example.org
+KIPP Through College is thrilled to support talented KIPP MN alumni in gaining admittance into well-matched colleges that will further their career goals.
+Individuals and corporations interested in learning more and partnering with KIPP Through College should contact Sarah Beraki, firstname.lastname@example.org